Submitting Jobs

-Most of the information on this page comes from Dr. Bill Miller III at Truman State University.
+Most of the information on about linux processes comes from Dr. Bill Miller III at A. T. Still University.

 There are a couple different ways of running/executing commands and calculations.
 Typically, if you are going to execute a command straight from the command line on your local computer, then that is called running a command (or job/calculation) interactively.
 Interactive jobs run immediately after you execute them regardless of the other processes that are occurring already on the computer that it may or may not conflict with for the available resources.
 If you run a job on a cluster (or supercomputer) you are likely running the command through a queue where you have to share resources with the other users and the queue scheduler (which is a script/program itself, not a real person so don’t try to bribe the scheduler; he doesn’t need your money) distributes calculations to free compute nodes that have enough available resources to run the program.
 This section of the manual, though, will focus on running jobs interactively on a local computer/workstation.